 Knowledge is power.

 Feeling inspired to learn more about the climate crisis so you can take action in your community?
-Become a Climate Reality Leader by attending our next Climate Reality Leadership Corps training in Atlanta, Georgia from March 14-16.
+Become a Climate Reality Leader by attending one of our 2020 Climate Reality Leadership Corps trainings.
+Later this year, from June 29 to July 1, we're even heading to Raleigh, North Carolina to train a new class of Climate Reality Leaders to #LeadOnClimate.
+Sign up now to be among the first to know when the application for our Raleigh event opens.

 Spend three days with former Vice President Al Gore and an all-star lineup of environmental justice leaders, faith voices, business visionaries, and other experts.
 Through wide-ranging workshops, panel discussions, networking events and more, you’ll: